alexbalmus/dci_java_playground/README.md

         balance -= amount;
     }

-    // equals and hashCode omitted for brevity.
+    // Private methods, equals and hashCode omitted for brevity.
 }
 ```